-You can read her opinion paper on the affect of terrestrial renewables on the microclimate and carbon cycling here, her paper on the affects of wind farms on the microclimate here and finally her paper on the affect of solar parks on grasslands here (all free to download).
-The website for her NERC Solar Park Impacts on Ecosystem Services (SPIES) innovation project is here and a short animation can be found here.
+For more information see my opinion paper on the effect of terrestrial renewables on the microclimate and carbon cycling here, a paper on the effects of wind farms on the microclimate here and another on the effect of solar parks on grasslands here.

 Solar Park Impacts on Ecosystem services : a Framework for Best Practice (SPIES)

 01/01/2016 → 30/06/2017